15 min read

 Three markers blazed in Julian’s feed, positioned at irregular intervals across the terrain.
 In the physical environment they registered as faintly glowing constructs anchored to the landscape, real enough to touch, built to resist.

 The cohort split without discussion.
-Leena, Theo, and two students from the broader group took one quadrant.
+Leena, Theo, and two others took one quadrant.
+Ben and three others spread across the far side.
 Julian found himself with Aisha, Mateo, and Ethan.
 Their positions had been established before any of them had decided anything.

 No one said anything for a moment.

 Ethan moved first.
 He went toward the nearest marker cluster, feet finding purchase on shifting terrain, shoulders angling through a gap that was already forming.
-A pocket of inverted gravity caught him mid-stride; the field emitters had shifted while he was moving.
-He cartwheeled.
-He caught himself against a ridge that had not existed a second earlier.
-The cluster scattered.
+A false lateral load hit him mid-stride.
+Nothing physical had struck him, which meant it had come from Catalyst, but his body reacted as if something had: a hard correction sideways, and the floor tilted a moment later in the opposite direction.
+His correction met the room’s correction and amplified it.
+His right foot landed where his body expected resistance and found none.
+He spun, caught himself against a ridge that had not existed a second earlier, and the marker cluster scattered.

 Aisha moved with precision between three separate markers, adjusting to each input as it came.
 She could not hold any one of them long enough for it to matter.
 The terrain beneath each marker reconfigured as her attention split among them.